lostella/lostella.github.io/_drafts/iterative-methods-done-right.md

 where $$A\in\mathbb{R}^{n\times n}$$ is a positive semidefinite, symmetric matrix.
 It is particularly useful when $$n$$ is very large and $$A$$ is sparse, in which case direct methods (Cholesky factorization) are computationally prohibitive.
-Instead, CG works by only applying matrix-vector operations with
+Instead, CG works by only applying matrix-vector products with
 $$A$$.
-Given an initial guess $$x_0$$, the method produces a sequence $$x_k$$ of approximations to the solution according to the following recurrence:
+Given an initial guess $$x_0$$, the method produces a sequence $$x_k$$ of solution approximations according to the following recurrence:

 1. Initialize $$ r_0 = p_0 = Ax_0 - b $$.
 2. For any $$k > 0$$ do